CIS-566-Fall-2021/final-project/README.md

 # Procedural Flower Tool

-### Design Doc
-Start off by forking this repository.
-In your README, write a design doc to outline your project goals and implementation plan.
-It must include the following sections:

 #### Introduction
 When I first started learning about proceduralism, I was always fascinated by the occurrences of proceduralism in nature such as fractal plants and flowers.
 Here’s a link to some cool instances of fractals in nature http://eeobcourseblogwolfestudents.blogspot.com/2014/12/qu.html
 In this project, I will explore how to create a tool that makes various blooming flowers in Houdini.